 If the IP address of a domain name is already in the DNS cache, the router will resolve the domain name immediately.
-Otherwise, the router forwards the DNS query packet to the
+Otherwise, the router forwards the DNS query packet to the external DNS server by establishing a WAN (e.g. DSL/Cable) connection.

-When you finish the configuration, please click \mathbf{OK} to save and exit this page.
+When you finish the configuration, please click OK to save and exit this page.